-The normalization functor $N$ in the Dold-Kan equivalence \refeq{Dold.Kan}, applied to $\Sigma \cA$ instead of $\cA$, is symmetric lax monoidal and (nonsymmetric) oplax monoidal by means of the Alexander-Whitney and Eilenberg-Zilber maps (see for example \cite[Section 5.4]{AguiarMahajan:Monoidal}).
+The normalization functor $N$ in the Dold--Kan equivalence \refeq{Dold.Kan}, applied to $\Sigma \cA$ instead of $\cA$, is symmetric lax monoidal and (nonsymmetric) oplax monoidal by means of the Alexander--Whitney and Eilenberg--Zilber maps (see for example \cite[\S5.4]{AguiarMahajan:Monoidal}).
 Therefore the right adjoint $\Gamma$ is symmetric oplax monoidal and (nonsymmetric) lax monoidal.
 However, the lax monoidal structural map

 is a $\Sigma_n$-equivariant isomorphism for any $B \in \cCh \Sigma \cA$ provided that $A$ is a chain complex concentrated in degree $0$.
 This can be checked using the explicit description of this map.
 Dually, there is a lax monoidal map for $N$,